ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

            int ind=threadIdx.x+blockDim.x*ibl;

            __shared__ double shtmp[2*tpb];
-           shtmp[threadIdx.x]=0; // for sums we initiate with 0, for other operations should be differe if(ind<N/2)
+           shtmp[threadIdx.x]=0; // for sums we initiate with 0, for other operations should be different if(ind<N/2)
            {
               shtmp[threadIdx.x]=x[ind];